endiangroup/transferwiser/Readme.md

 All configuration uses environment variables:

 - `TRANSFERWISER_PORT` is the http port where the service will be served.
 Default `8080`
-- `TRANSFERWISER_TWHOST` is the transferwise host.
-Default `sandbox.transferwise.tech`
-- `TRANSFERWISER_TWLOGINREDIRECT` is the url to return when linking with a transferwise account.
-- `TRANSFERWISER_TWCLIENTID` is the client_id sent to transferwise authentication requests.
-Default `endiangroup/transferwiser`
+- `TRANSFERWISER_TWAPITOKEN` is the transferwise API Token.
 - `TRANSFERWISER_REDISADDR` the addr to find redis.
 Default `localhost:6379`